Finding a Trucking Company at Fault for an Accident

 Finally, the semi driver must have operated the rig with the trucking company’s express or implied permission at the time the accident occurred.

 In addition to the theory of agency, a trucking company may also be held at fault for an accident if it failed to exercise reasonable care in hiring, supervising, or training a rig operator.

 Additionally, a trucking company can be held responsible under the Federal Motor Carrier Safety Regulations (FMCSR) for actions of the driver of the big rig.

 Because the trucking company is the owner of the vehicle involved in an accident, the enterprise can be deemed at fault for an accident in other situations as well.
 For example, if there is a defect in the vehicle itself, the trucking company, together with the truck manufacturer, can be held responsible for an accident arising from the manufacturing defect.

 A trucking company might also be found at fault for an accident if improper maintenance undertaken by a third-party service provider contributed to the accident.
-In any of these scenarios, the trucking company has a duty of care that requires the rig in question to be a reasonable safe condition when put onto a Texas roadway.
+In any of these scenarios, the trucking company has a duty of care that requires the rig in question to be a reasonably safe condition when put onto a Texas roadway.

 Questions About Trucking Companies Responsibility for Accidents?

-If you have questions about the potential legal responsibility of a trucking company or are looking for a lawyer for a trucking accident near Houston, call us for a no obligation consultation.
+If you have questions about the potential legal responsibility of a trucking company or are looking for a lawyer for a trucking accident near Houston, call us for a no-obligation consultation.
 (281) 587-1111.